limneos/SpringBoard-and-Dock-Plugins-API/README.md

 Example
 -------

-So for example , to add a Dock plugin which you may call MyCoolDockPlugin , you need to create a library (the tweak) and place an Info.plist in the directory
+So for example , to add a Dock plugin which you may call MyCoolDockPlugin , you need to create a library (the tweak) and place that and an Info.plist in the directory

 /Library/ScrollingBoardPlugins/DockPlugins/MyCoolDockPlugin.bundle